-IUPUI Chancellor’s Award for Outstanding Undergraduate ResearchIUPUI Chancellor’s Award for Outstanding Undergraduate Research The IUPUI Center for Research and Learning invites nominations for the Chancellor’s Award for Outstanding Undergraduate Research, which will be conferred at the Chancellor’s Academic Honors Convocation, Friday, April 20, 2018, at 3:00 p.m. in the Hine Hall Auditorium.
+IUPUI Chancellor’s Award for Outstanding Undergraduate ResearchIUPUI Chancellor’s Award for Outstanding Undergraduate Research The IUPUI Center for Research and Learning invites nominations for the Chancellor’s Award for Outstanding Undergraduate Research, which will be conferred at the Chancellor’s Academic Honors Convocation in April.

 The dossier must include: